LucasSGomide/express-simple-error-handler/README.md

 2. Implementação no sistema de roteamento/`router`:
     ```js
     import * as express from 'express'
-    import { errorHandlerMiddleware } from 'prodap-fabs-simple-error-handler'
+    import { errorHandlerMiddleware } from 'express-simple-error-handler'
     import { recordController } from './RecordController'
     import { updateRecord } from '../useCase/updateRecord'